SynaLinks/documentation/docs/basics/graph-prompt-programming.md

 (start:Control {name:"Start"}),
 (end:Control {name:"End"}),
 (is_anything_unclear:Decision {
+    name:"Check if the objective is unclear",
-    name:"Find out if there is anything unclear in the Objective", question:"Is the Objective unclear?"}), (ask_question:Action {
+    question:"Is the Objective still unclear?"}), (ask_question:Action {
     name:"Ask question to clarify the objective",
     tool:"AskUser",